Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Background

-Some conditions in previously established central limit theorems for infinite-order U-statistics are the result of relying on the H\'ajek projection.
-Indeed, there is good reason to suspect that a subsampling rate of $s=o(n^{1/2})$ is the largest possible without a more precise comparison of $U_{n,s}$ and $\hat{U}_{n,s}$.
-Appendix \ref{app:subsamp} provides a more thorough discussion.
-Alternatively, the H-decomposition provides a representation of U-statistics in terms of sums of other uncorrelated U-statistics of rank $1,\dots, s$.
-The form of this decomposition presented here is derived by \cite{Hoeffding1961} but has analogues in many parts of statistics, most notably in the analysis of variance in balanced experimental designs; for a more general result, see \cite{Efron1981}.
-Let
+In the literature on classic U-statistics, many results are derived by applying a technique called the H-decomposition, which allows the statistic to be written as a sum of uncorrelated terms. \cref{app:B-HD} contains a detailed overview of the classic H-decomposition.
+The idea was first introduced by \cite{Hoeffding1961}, but has analogues in many parts of statistics, most notably in the analysis of variance in balanced experimental designs; for a more general result, see \cite{Efron1981}.
+To handle \emph{generalized} U-statistics, we begin by extending the concept of the H-decomposition to this more general setting.

-be the expectation of the kernel conditioned on the first $c$ arguments.
-We now introduce kernels $h^{(1)},h^{(2)},\dots, h^{(s)}$ of degree $1,\dots,s$ which are defined recursively as

-These kernel functions have many important and desirable properties, a sample of which are enumerated in the following proposition. \begin{proposition}[\citep{lee1990u}] For $h^{(j)}$, $j =1,\ldots,s$ defined as above, we have \begin{enumerate}[(a)] \item For $c=1,\ldots, j-1$,